OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/9d5b2e4b38bec1a63cb9bda169baa99cbcfe0f33.md

 ms.mktglfcycl: deploy
 ms.sitesec: library
 ms.prod: w8
+translationtype: Human Translation
+ms.sourcegitcommit: 2d1f98a24d9330d6b3bce488b2cac6ac11b5e4bf
+ms.openlocfilehash: 9d5b2e4b38bec1a63cb9bda169baa99cbcfe0f33

 ---

 # Internet-Facing Server Scenarios for Perimeter Networks

 App-V 4.5 supports Internet-facing server scenarios, in which users who are not connected to the corporate network or who disconnect from the network can still use App-V. As shown in the following illustration, only the use of secure protocols on the Internet (RTSPS and HTTPS) is supported.

 ![app-v firewall positioning diagram](images/appvfirewalls.gif)